Disability Access

 I am an employee with a disability.
 What are my options?

-We provide consultation related to disability accommodations in the workplace for all employees, including student workers, medical residency program learners, graduate assistants, staff, faculty, and administrators, inclusive of all part-time, full-time, regular, temporary, and probationary employees, as well as all applicants for employment.
-For questions related to workplace accommodations or to request a consultation, visit Employee Disability Consultation & Accommodations or contact Brittany Bohrer, Employee ADA Coordinator and Accessibility Specialist, at bab446@umkc.edu or (816) 235-6910.
+We provide consultation related to disability accommodations in the workplace for all employees, including student workers, medical residency program learners, graduate assistants, staff, faculty, and administrators, including all part-time, full-time, regular, temporary, and probationary employees, as well as all applicants for employment.
+For questions related to workplace accommodations or to request a consultation, visit Employee Disability Consultation & Accommodations or contact Bea Bohrer, ADA Coordinator and Accessibility Specialist, at brittanybohrer@umkc.edu or (816) 235-6910.

 What are “reasonable accommodations” in the workplace?

-A reasonable accommodation is any change to the application or hiring process, to the job, to the way the job is done, or the work or learning environment that allows a person with a disability who is qualified for the job to perform the essential functions of that job and enjoy equal employment opportunities.
-Accommodations are considered “reasonable” if they do not create an undue hardship for the employer or a direct threat to others.
+A reasonable accommodation is any change to the application or hiring process, to the job, to the way the job is done, or the work or learning environment that allows a person with a disability who is qualified for the job to perform the essential functions of that job and enjoy equal employment opportunities absent undue hardship to the department or University.

 What is an “undue hardship” and how may it alter or affect an accommodation plan?

-From the Equal Employment Opportunity Commission: It is not necessary to provide a reasonable accommodation if doing so would cause an undue hardship.
-Undue hardship means that an accommodation would be unduly costly, extensive, substantial or disruptive, or would fundamentally alter the nature or operation of the University.
+From the Equal Employment Opportunity Commission: Undue hardship means that an accommodation would be unduly costly, extensive, substantial or disruptive, or would fundamentally alter the nature or operation of the University.
 Among the factors considered in determining whether an accommodation is an undue hardship are the cost of the accommodation, the number of employees, the University’s financial resources, and the nature and structure of the operations of the department/unit and the University itself.
 If the University believes a specific accommodation would cause undue hardship, we will attempt to find a reasonable alternative.

 What may be considered a reasonable accommodation by the University?